snowplow-archive/snowplow.github.com/_posts/2013-09-27-how-much-does-snowplow-cost-to-run.md

 ---
 layout: post
-shortenedlink: How much does Snowplow cost to run
+title: How much does Snowplow cost to run?
-title: How much does Snowplow cost to run, vs the competition?
+title-short: How much does Snowplow cost to run
 tags: [snowplow, total cost of ownership]
 author: Yali
 category: Inside the Plow